lsav00/more-scripts/README.md

 # Infinite loop
+autoloop.py

-An infinite loop that runs multiple functions of a wireless security program.
+An infinite loop that runs multiple programs of a wireless security suite.

+# Key checker
+keyc.py

+Automates possible passkeys and reads output to determine correct key to encrypted message.

 # Password validation
+password-script.py

 A password validation script that requires the user's password to be at least 8 characters long and contain:

 - An uppercase letter
 - A lowercase letter
 - A number and
 - A symbol.

 # Automated War card game
+warcardgame.py

 - Creates the deck
 - Shuffles the cards